Benefits of Spices: Better Health and Body Oxygen LevelsBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 All these findings suggest mild dietary beneficial effects of common spices on breathing and body oxygen levels

 Synergetic effects of spices

-Diabetes, heart disease, cancer and GI problems
+Diabetes, heart disease, cancer, and GI problems

 Spices can have effects on particular health conditions.
 In 2005, the International Journal of Food Science and Nutrition published a study "Plant foods in the management of diabetes mellitus: spices as beneficial antidiabetic food adjuncts" conducted at the Central Food Technological Research Institute in Mysore, India (Srinivasan, 2005).

 American study at the US Department of Agriculture, Beltsville Human Nutrition Research Center, MD revealed that "Among the spices, apple pie spice, cinnamon, cloves, bay leaves, and turmeric potentiated insulin activity more than three-fold" (Khan et al, 1990).

 Australian scientists from the National Centre of Excellence in

 Functional Foods, University of Wollongong reviewed available research